mautic/user-documentation/docs/configuration/settings.rst

 * **Default item limit per page** - The number of Contacts, Campaigns, Emails, etc. which display on each page when you go to an item section.
 The default is ``10``.

-* **Default timezone** - The Users’ default time zone, typically set to the time zone of the company headquarters.
+* **Default timezone** - The User's default time zone, typically set to the time zone of the company headquarters.
 Time zones can be set for individual Users.
 The default is ``UTC``.

   For example: headquarters is in Boston and the default is set to US Eastern Time ``America New York``.
 A User in San Francisco ``US Pacific Time America Los Angeles`` can display Pacific Time in the User interface.